Biological Engineering (BIEN)

 Focuses on the engineering needed to bring therapeutic products derived from living organisms (e.g., proteins, peptides, DNA, RNA) from the production plant to the patient.
 Covers the challenges of keeping these products "active" as they are stored, shipped, and administered to patients.
 Formerly CHEN 4801.

-Tissue engineering demonstrates enormous potential for improving human health.
-This course explores principles of tissue engineering, drawing upon diverse fields such as cell biology, material science, and chemical and biological engineering.
+Tissue engineering demonstrates enormous potential for improving human health and the field of biofabrication has advanced our ability to position cells and materials into 3D configurations for the engineering of new tissues.
+This course explores principles of tissue engineering and biofabrication, drawing upon diverse fields such as cell biology, material science, and chemical and biological engineering.
 Current and developing methods of tissue engineering, as well as specific applications will be discussed in the context of these principles.
 The course will involve review of current literature within this developing field, as well as focus on translational concepts of tissue engineering.
+Formerly known as CHEN 4802.

 Equivalent - Duplicate Degree Credit Not Granted: BIEN 5802